Alevism: Other elements

+It is widely agreed upon that Shamanism has been a shaping factor in Alevism, especially in clerical and ritual practices.
+Some other concepts such as the nature worship and certain social values are also thought to be an outcome of Central Asian imprint.
+Some research also speculates that there is some Christian input, in the form of Christian mysticism.
+There are some other practices and ceremonies that share similarity with other faiths, such as a Eucharist-like ritual meal (muhabbet) and yearly confession of sins to a baba.

-There is some tension between folk tradition Aleviness and the Bektashi Order, whereas Alevis put emphasis on shamanic elements whilst the order is more liturgy oriented.
+There is some tension between folk tradition/Anatolian Aleviness and the Bektashi Order, whereas Alevis put emphasis on folk elements whilst the order is more liturgy oriented.
 In certain Turkish communities other Sufi orders (the Halveti-Jerrahi and some of the Rifaʽi) have incorporated significant Alevi influence.

 Ishikism (Işıkçılık), is a new syncretic religious movement among Alevis who have developed an alternative understanding of Alevism and its history.
 These alternative interpretations and beliefs were inspired by Turkish writer Erdoğan Çınar.
-Ishikīs consider themselves to be esotericists The Ishikīs also claim that the religious ceremonies practiced by Alevis were practiced as early as by the Hittites and even by the Sumerians.
 The Ishik movement claim that the term "Alevi" is derived from the old Anatolian Luvians, claiming that the word "Luvi" means "People of Light" in the Hittite language.
 Some Ottoman documents from the 16th century refer to the ancestors of today's Alevis as "Işık Taifesi", meaning "People of Light".
 This is, according to Ishikīs, a proof of the connection between the Luvians and Alevis.
+These theories, while central to Ishikism, have widely been considered pseudo-history.

+In the diaspora, a secularised redefinition of Alevi identity has emerged and become widespread in recent decades, often described as Ali’siz Alevilik (‘Alevism without Ali’), This formulation distanced Alevism from Islamic elements, aligning it more closely with a Marxist-humanist worldview that foregrounded ethics, social justice and resistance.